spastras/galclass/README.md

 * `Right Arrow` / `Left Arrow` to view the `Next` / `Previous` filter of a galaxy
 * `Shift`+`Right Arrow` / `Shift`+`Left Arrow` to view the `Next` / `Previous` galaxy

+## Acknowledging

+If you use GalClass, we ask that you cite the following paper:

+* Espejo Salcedo et al., 2025 (submitted) [https://ui.adsabs.harvard.edu/abs/2025arXiv250321738E](https://ui.adsabs.harvard.edu/abs/2025arXiv250321738E)

-## Development
+## Support & Development

-If you have any suggestions or bug reports please don't hesitate to contact me!
+If you have any questions, suggestions or bug reports please don't hesitate to contact me!